 Do you like to make your own packed lunches?
-Do it in style by reading the BBC Good Food pick of the best lunchbox kit.
-We have recipe suggestions too.
+Do it in style by reading our guide to picking the best lunchbox kit below.
+We have recipe suggestions, too.

-If you’re tired of salads and sandwiches, you’ll love this sturdy little stainless steel food flask that'll open up a whole new range of lunch options for you.
-The wide neck and dumpy shape allows you to pack soups, chunky stews and even sausages and beans and it’s virtually unbreakable so there are no worries about carrying it around in your bag.
+If you’re tired of salads and sandwiches, you’ll love this sturdy little stainless steel food flask, which will open up a whole new range of lunch options for you.
+The wide neck and shape allows you to pack in soups, chunky stews and even sausages and beans, and it’s virtually unbreakable, so there are no worries about carrying it around in your bag.
 There’s even a clever full-size folding spoon tucked neatly into the lid if you want to eat your lunch directly from the flask.
-The flask has a capacity of 470ml and will keep cold food chilled too.
-As a tip, pour boiling water into the flask to heat up the interior before adding the food and it will keep hot for up to 9 hours.
-The wide neck makes it easy to clean too.
+The flask has a capacity of 470ml and will keep cold food chilled.
+As a tip, pour boiling water into the flask to heat up the interior before adding the food and it will keep hot for up to nine hours.
+The wide neck makes it easy to clean, too.

-Great for those who like to pack a range of food to snack on through the day as well as your lunch, we we were very impressed with how much you can fit in to this rigid, high quality lunchbox.
-The box comes with two additional removable inner boxes with lids that fit neatly into inner grooves so they don’t slip about.
-The small one is ideal for dressings, dips or nuts for example while the large one is perfect for salad and will even go in the microwave for heating up leftovers.
+Great for those who like to pack a range of food to snack on through the day as well as your lunch, we we were very impressed with how much you can fit in to this rigid, high-quality lunchbox.
+The box comes with two additional removable inner boxes with lids, which fit neatly into inner grooves so they don’t slip about.
+The small one is ideal for dressings, dips or nuts, while the large one is perfect for salad and will even go in the microwave for heating up leftovers.
 There is also a plastic spoon and an additional space in the main box for packing other snacks.
 Take everything out and the large box itself is roomy enough for lunch for two.
-The clear lid has lock down grips to make sure there won’t be any spills.
+The clear lid has lock-down grips to make sure there won’t be any spills.

 If you don’t have a fridge at work and you want to keep your food cold until lunchtime, these little packs are ideal.
 Small (12 x 9cm), compact and lightweight, just put them in the freezer when you get home and they will be ready to use the next day.
-They come as a pack of three so are useful to slip between items or use one their own for sandwiches.
-Once they are thawed they are quite delicate so treat kindly.
+They come as a pack of three so are useful to slip between items, or use one their own for sandwiches.
+Once they thaw they're quite delicate, so treat kindly.

-Not everyone wants to pack a large drink to take to work, which is why we especially like this 180ml stainless steel sports bottle which is a convenient mug size.
-Many thermal bottles come with a fixed narrow plastic tube to drink from, which can be difficult to keep clean, so the wide mouth on this one was a great selling point as well as the fact that it’s safe to go in a dishwasher.
+Not everyone wants to pack a large drink to take to work, which is why we like this 180ml stainless steel sports bottle that's a convenient mug size.
+Many thermal bottles come with a fixed narrow plastic tube to drink from, which can be difficult to keep clean, so the wide mouth on this one was a great selling point, as well as the fact that it’s safe to go in a dishwasher.
 The lockable lid provided an excellent seal – we stored the filled bottle on its side and there wasn’t a hint of a leak.
-As well as using it for hot or cold drinks it's also ideal for transporting soup (provided it's smooth) for winter lunches.
-The double wall insulation is very efficient so do be cautious when taking your first sip of a hot drink.
+As well as using it for hot or cold drinks, it's also ideal for transporting smooth soups for winter lunches.
+The double wall insulation is very efficient, so be cautious when taking your first sip of a hot drink.

-This review was last updated in December 2016.
-If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability please get in touch at firstname.lastname@example.org.
+This review was last updated in June 2019.
+If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability, please get in touch at firstname.lastname@example.org.

 Do you have a trusty lunchbox gadget you can't live without?
 We'd love to hear your product recommendations...